Sevillea/Challenge-1/README.md

 Accessibility for Horiseon's webpage was a priority.
 They wanted their online presence to accommodate different accesibility requirements whichwould not only improve their brand reputation but also assist in mitigating the risk of litigation.

-##What have I Improved?
+##What have I Improved in the Code?

-html has been ordered sequentially the
+html has been ordered sequentially.

+ARIA has been incorporated to increase accessibility for screen readers and help assistive technologies better understand the layout of the page.

+Incorporated sections into the code to create landmark regions and then gave each region a semantically meaningful role.

+Introduced identifiable areas of content by using visual allignment, spacing and inentations.